 - A Deputy Chairman of the Board may be elected by the full Board to assume the duties of the Chairman according to these Rules and Procedures in the absence of the Chairman.

-- A quorum for meetings of the Board is 5 Board Members
+- A quorum for meetings of the Board is 5 Board Members.

 - The Chairman is to chair meetings of the Board.
 In the absence of the Chairman at a meeting, the meeting is to be chaired by a Board Member appointed by those Board Members present at that meeting.

-- The Headmaster is an ex-officio member of the Board and is entitled to attend all meetings of the Board and meetings of its committees but does not have any right to vote at such meetings.
+- The Principal is an ex-officio member of the Board and is entitled to attend all meetings of the Board and meetings of its committees but does not have any right to vote at such meetings.